 • universities and professional developers as they conduct research and deliver programs that promote the development of the competencies needed to provide quality assistive technology services

 Joy Smiley Zabala (1946-2021) was an inspiring leader, a gifted communicator, a passionate advocate, and a beloved friend.
 The Joy Zabala Fellowship will support emerging, early career professionals who, in collaboration with a seasoned mentor, will a)strengthen their expertise and skills in services supporting assistive technology (AT) and/or accessible educational materials (AEM) and b) share what they learn with the larger community of stakeholders.
 The focus of this fellowship is to expand and guide the provision of services of AT and/or AEM.
+View a video from the Zabala family!

 Celebrate and ensure Joy’s legacy, please make your tax-deductible gift to the Joy Zabala Fellowship today!